by Balazs Fejes, Director, Software Engineering, EPAM Hong Kong

-When talking about Digital Engagement, I’m focusing on the needs of our typical customer base: global corporations, in all kinds of industries including finance, eCommerce, life sciences, travel, and so on.
+When talking about Digital Engagement, I’m focusing on the needs of our typical customer base: global corporations, in all kinds of industries including finance, retail, life sciences, travel, and so on.
 What are the common goals across all these industries?
-It’s the need to reach out to their customers on digital channels such as web, mobile, social, share the stories of the brand, and engage the customers in a meaningful conversation that hopefully either results in a transaction or furthering the reach of the brand.
+It’s the need to reach out to their customers on digital channels such as web, mobile, and social – to share the stories of the brand and engage customers in a meaningful conversation that hopefully either results in a transaction or furthers the reach of the brand.

-While offline engagements such as events, print media, in-store experiences tend to have more local opportunities to adjust to local tastes and local contexts, global brands traditionally have tight centralised control over digital touch points.
-Centralised IT has a strong hand!
+While offline engagements such as events, print media, and in-store experiences tend to have more local opportunities to adjust to local tastes and local contexts, global brands traditionally have tight centralized control over digital touch points.
+Centralized IT has a strong hand!
 When it comes to web development, building mobile applications, or building hosting infrastructures, more often than not local branches have limited input.

 Perhaps they are able to localize the systems and run local campaigns through some form of CMS, with limited ability to customize, but most often they don’t get to lead IT service and product development programs.
 This approach is really not optimal for local customers, and limits the ability for the brand to show its best face.

-In the rest of this article, I’ll describe what are the key challenges when it comes to serving Digital Experiences to the Chinese market both from a technical and user experience perspective, and why local branches need more freedom to engage with this humongous and exciting marketplace.
+In the rest of this article, I’ll describe some of the key challenges when it comes to serving Digital Experiences to the Chinese market both from a technical and user experience perspective, and why local branches need more freedom to engage with this humongous and exciting marketplace.